 The Grove of Narberth, Pembrokeshire

 Children and dogs are warmly welcomed and, with the Pembrokeshire Coastal National Park just a short drive away, the Grove of Narberth is a great base from which to explore its quaint villages and sandy beaches.
-After a long day of exploring, book yourself a luxurious in-room treatment before donning your finery for dinner at Fernery, the hotel’s three AA-rosette restaurant, where sample dishes include pigeon with black pudding, grape and walnut, and scallops with truffle and chives.
+After a long day of exploring, book yourself a luxurious in-room treatment before donning your finery for dinner at Fernery, the hotel’s four AA-rosette restaurant, where sample dishes include sea bass gnocchi, Chawanmushi lobster with caviar and venison with blueberry and cabbage.

 St Brides Spa Hotel, Pembrokeshire

-Those travelling with children may wish to avail themselves of the hotel’s serviced and self-catering apartments, while the Gallery and Marina restaurant, found a short walk away in the village of Saundersfoot, each serve a more informal menu.
+Those travelling with children may wish to avail themselves of the hotel’s serviced and self-catering apartments which are found a short walk away in the village of Saundersfoot.
 The spa, meanwhile, is a haven of peace and quiet hovering above the ever-busy beach.
-Take a dip in the heated outdoor pool, unwind in the thermal suite – complete with herbal rock sauna, ice fountain and salt infusion room – or book a treatment from the extensive menu of Voya massages and Caudalie facials for complete indulgence.
+Take a dip in the heated outdoor pool, unwind in the thermal suite — complete with herbal rock sauna, ice fountain and salt infusion room — or book a treatment from the extensive menu of Voya massages and Caudalie facials for complete indulgence.

 Peterstone Court, Powys

-Elsewhere, Petersone Court is home to a heated outdoor people and spa located in caverns beneath the house that were formerly used to store produce from the orchard.
-As well as aromatherapy massages and Dermalogica facials, the menu also includes a full range of pedicures, manicures and pregnancy treatments to cater to your every beauty need.
+Elsewhere, Peterstone Court is home to a heated outdoor pool and spa located in caverns beneath the house that were formerly used to store produce from the orchard.
+As well as Tribe 517 aromatherapy massages and Dermalogica facials, the menu also includes a full range of pedicures, manicures and pregnancy treatments to cater to your every beauty need.

 The Royston, Powys